Projects

 aspirations plan

-The Mana Whenua Aspirations Plan was developed in collaboration with Taranaki Whānui ki Te Upoko o Te Ika, Let’s Get Wellington Moving and Wellington City Council.
+In collaboration with Taranaki Whānui ki Te Upoko o Te Ika, Let’s Get Wellington Moving and Wellington City Council.

 Rangatahi IN THE CITY Report